udaykhangura/udaykhangura/README.md

 ### 🚀 What I'm Up To
 - 🌐 **Building my own webpage** to showcase my projects and skills.
-- 👨‍🎓 **Graduated in Winter Dec 2024** currently seeking a role
+- 👨‍🎓 **Graduated in Dec 2024** currently seeking a role
 - 💻 **Experimenting with new tools and frameworks** to expand my technical expertise.

 ---

 ### 👨‍💻 Professional Journey
-I've had the opportunity to work on some exciting projects and gain hands-on experience during my internships:
+I've had the opportunity to work on some exciting projects and gain hands-on experience:

 #### 💼 **@ [John F. Wood Centre](https://www.uoguelph.ca/wood-centre/)** – MakerSpace Assistant (Sept 2023 - Dec 2024)
 #### 💼 **@ [EquiLend](https://equilend.com/)** – Software Developer Intern (Jul 2024 - Aug 2024)